spapapan/FemProject/README.md

 <b>GetTriangleAngles :</b> Returns the angles (in degrees) of a triangle given 3 points

-<b>FindOuterGeo : </b> Returns the index of the geometry which encloses the others, given N simple polygons
+<b>FindOuterGeo : </b> Returns the index of the geometry which encloses the others given N polygons